 As we embark on this new year, we would like to express our gratitude for your continuous support of EHN.
-In 2022, we look forward to further showcasing the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and non binary people.
+In 2022, we look forward to further showcasing the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and/or non binary people.

 Today, as we did last year, we would like to highlight the most read posts in the past year.

 1. “Dirty Knowings: What Afro-Texan Women Tell Us About Archiving” by Endia Hayes (February 12, 2021)

 In this piece, Endia Hayes explored the idea of land as an ever-evolving archive to better understand the histories of formerly enslaved women, specifically Afro-Texan women.
 As she explained here, “[…] there is a different, much dirtier text, being written upon by those women who would never be given access to paper and pen.
 They would write their legacies in the ground.”
 A must-read.

 2. “Thoughts on Queen Sugar” by Allison Puglisi (January 14, 2021)

 In this piece, Allison Puglisi shared her thoughts about how the second season of Queen Sugar, the TV series based on Natalie Baszile’s 2014 novel of the same name, highlights a new narrative of Black experience in the U.S. South.
 Much food for thought.

 3. “Naming ‘Paradise’: The Adamic Imagination, Colonial Toponyms, and Remembering the Indigenous Caribbean” by Renée Landell (April 15, 2021)